btaba/blog/_posts/2018-04-08-smart-color-inverter.md

 ```

 I always get **really annoyed** though, when most of my screen is already a dark color.
-The invereted colors then get all messed up:
+The inverted colors then get all messed up:

 |   |   |
 |---|---|